4DR1455/Microtrading_bot/README.md

 I also investigated the hypothesis that outperformance increases with market volatility.
 I summed the absolute variation of each year for every stock and compared it against the ROI Difference.
 The obtained correlation was 31.33%, indicating no strong correlation between these parameters.

 However, I observed that outliers tend to appear only when volatility is relatively high, though I currently lack sufficient data to prove this conclusively.

+## 4. NEXT STEPS

+To continue the project, I should acquire a larger dataset so I can generate more outliers and study the appearance of these outliers.
+This way, I can understand which conditions make these outliers appear, allowing me to trade with the most profitable stocks.
+Also, I should find a broker that allows me to trade with an API so I can implement this bot for my own profit.

+## Conclusion

+To conclude this summary of my work, I would like to recap everything accomplished.
+I developed two concurrent programs.
+The first implements the trading logic ("The Brain"), which uses a linear prediction model to determine if a stock is performing better or worse than expected.
+It then decides to sell or buy an amount determined by a specific geometric formula that enforces more aggressive operations as prices diverge, managing portfolio distribution via a hash map of price ranges.
+The second program ("The Hands") reads data from datasets, sends it to the Brain, awaits its response, executes the decided operations, and simulates a 0.1% trading fee.

+At the end of each simulated year, the system calculates the profit that a simple buy-and-hold strategy would have performed (applying the same buying fee) and compares this performance, outputting the results to a CSV document.

+Findings: I discovered that this bot **outperforms** the market with **95% confidence**.
+Additionally, I observed specific cases where the bot achieves exceptionally high returns—a phenomenon that I would like to study further in the future.